RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 from the chromosome followed by a chromosomal integration of a single gene encoding an MscL-super-folder GFP (sfGFP) fusion protein.
-To explore copy number regimes beyond those of the wild-type expression level, we modified the Shine-Dalgarno (SD) sequence of this integrated construct allowing us to cover nearly three decades of MscL copy number.
+To explore copy number regimes beyond those of the wild-type expression level, we modified the Shine-Dalgarno sequence of this integrated construct allowing us to cover nearly three decades of MscL copy number.
 To probe survivability, we exposed cells to a large hypo-osmotic shock at controlled rates in a flow cell under a microscope, allowing the observation of the single-cell channel